Financial-Times/o-expander/README.md

     }
     ```

-  * Animation and other fancy behaviour can be added using css and by listening to events.
-See the demos for examples
+  * Animation and other fancy behaviour can be added using css and by listening to the events outlined above.

 ### Options